ALuhning/VP-DAO/README.md

 A better option considering we are interested in web 3.0 technologies is to provide a module that facilitates coordination and resource allocation through a decentralized autonomous organization (DAO).
 This project ported Moloch v2 to run on NEAR and it could be the start of the answer.

-We're going to use NEAR's Fungible Token Standard (NEP-21), and Ethereum's ERC-20 standard as the basis for this project which will do the following:

-- Allows someone to create a Fungible Token on the NEAR blockchain;
-- Adds some additional functionality to that token that is found in the ERC-20 standard but is not currently found in the NEAR fungible token spec (minting, burning); and
-- Build out beginning of a user role system that allows token owner and users to use the token in different ways.

-We're going to build the contracts with AssemblyScript and the frontend with React.
+For this project, we needed a currency we could freely transfer around so we deployed a NEP-21 fungible token to NEAR (Vital Point Coin (VPC) using VP Guild's Fungible Token Module.
+Moloch DAO allows multiple tokens to be used, so we could create multiple tokens and use them all, but for the purposes of this demo/project, we're limiting it to VPC.

+The video below doesn't cover every aspect of the Moloch DAO, but it will give you a good overview.
+The port is not 100% complete yet (still need to hook up ragequit, guildkick and sort out some gas issues) but it's nearing MVP for member and funding proposals.
+Next steps will see some interface work to make it more intuitive/usable.

 Project Demo
 ----

-Here's a video demo of the fungible token creator on NEAR and administration wallet that you'll build in the course:
+Here's a video demo of the Moloch DAO port and NEAR NEP-21 Fungible Token Integration on NEAR:

 [![Vital Point Guild - Fungible Token Creation on NEAR](https://vitalpoint.ai/wp-content/uploads/2020/08/youtube-preview.png)](https://youtu.be/CGhPRDT1lnw "Building and Issuing Fungible Tokens on NEAR")

+Read more about our (https://vitalpoint.ai/decentralized-community-platform/ "Decentralized Community Platform") initiative and join our Guild to get involved in this project and others.

 [![Vital Point Guild](https://vitalpoint.ai/wp-content/uploads/2020/08/join-guild.png)](https://vitalpoint.ai "Vital Point Guild")